|

-See The Medieval Sportsman's Compendium of Knowledge: Fishing, The archaeology of medieval fishing tackle, Fishing in Early Medieval Times, Fly Fishing in Medieval Times, or these links.
+See The Medieval Sportsman's Compendium of Knowledge: Fishing, The archaeology of medieval fishing tackle, Fishing in Early Medieval Times, or these links.

 - A reconstruction of Viking grave goods from a boy’s grave at Balnakeil, c.
 850-900, includes an iron fishhook and some thread.